openvax/pyensembl/README.md

 pyensembl <list of Ensembl release numbers> install
 ```

-For example, `pyensembl 75 76 install` will download and install all
+For example, `pyensembl install --release 75 76` will download and install all
 data for Ensembl releases 75 and 76.

 Alternatively, you can create the `EnsemblRelease` object with